Granulate/gprofiler/README.md

 Furthermore, Fargate does not allow using `"pidMode": "host"` in the task definition (see documentation of `pidMode` [here](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TaskDefinition.html)).
 Host PID is required for gProfiler to be able to profile processes running in other containers (in case of Fargate, other containers under the same `containerDefinition`).

 So in order to deploy gProfiler, we need to modify a container definition to include running gProfiler alongside the actual application.
 This can be done with the following steps:
-1. Modify the `command` parameter of your entry in the `containerDefinitions` array.
-The new command should include downloading of gProfiler & executing it in the background.
+1. Modify the `command` & `entrypoint` parameters of your entry in the `containerDefinitions` array.
+The new command should include downloading of gProfiler & executing it in the background, and `entrypoint` will be `bash`.

-   For example, if your default `command` is `["python", "/path/to/my/app.py"]`, we will now change it to: `"bash", "-c", "(wget https://github.com/Granulate/gprofiler/releases/latest/download/gprofiler -O /tmp/gprofiler; chmod +x /tmp/gprofiler; /tmp/gprofiler -cu --token <TOKEN> --service-name <SERVICE NAME> --disable-pidns-check --perf-mode none) & python /path/to/my/app.py"`.
+    For example, if your default `command` is `["python", "/path/to/my/app.py"]`, we will now change it to: `["-c", "(wget https://github.com/Granulate/gprofiler/releases/latest/download/gprofiler -O /tmp/gprofiler; chmod +x /tmp/gprofiler; /tmp/gprofiler -cu --token <TOKEN> --service-name <SERVICE NAME> --disable-pidns-check --perf-mode none) & python /path/to/my/app.py"]`.
 This new command will start the downloading of gProfiler in the background, then run your application.

+    Additionally, we will set `entrypoint` to `["/bin/bash"]`.
+If you had used `entrypoint` prior to incorporating gProfiler, make sure to use it in the new `command`.

     `--disable-pidns-check` is required because, well, we won't run in init PID NS :)